pydata/numexpr/doc/user_guide.rst

   * :code:`detect_number_of_cores()`: Detects the number of cores on a system.

+**Note on the maximum number of threads:** Threads are spawned at import-time, with the number being set by the environment variable ``NUMEXPR_MAX_THREADS``.
+Example:

+    :code:`import os; os.environ['NUMEXPR_MAX_THREADS'] = '16'`

-*Note on the initial number of threads:* The initial number of threads will be set to the number of cores detected in the system or 8, whichever is *lower*.
-The :code:`NUMEXPR_MUM_THREADS` environment variable is also honored at initialization time and, if defined, the initial number of threads will be set to this value instead.
+The default maximum thread count is 64.
+The initial number of threads _that are used_ will be set to the number of cores detected in the system or 8, whichever is **lower**.
+For historical reasons, the :code:`NUMEXPR_NUM_THREADS` environment variable is also honored at initialization time and, if defined, the initial number of threads will be set to this value instead.
 Alternatively, the `OMP_NUM_THREADS` environment variable is also honored, but beware because that might affect to other OpenMP applications too.
-Finally, and because of internal limitations, the number of threads cannot be larger than 4096 (there is an internal protection for this).

 Intel's VML specific support routines